riverrun/openmaize/README.md

 ## Use

-Before you use Openmaize, you need to make sure that your user model is configured correctly.
-See the documentation for Openmaize.DB for details.
+Before you use Openmaize, you need to make sure that you have a module that implements the Openmaize.Database behaviour.
+If you are using Ecto, you can generate the necessary files by running the following command:

+    mix openmaize.gen.ectodb

 You then need to configure Openmaize.
 For more information, see the documentation for the Openmaize.Config module.